illinois-cs241/illinois-cs241.github.io/_posts/2016-08-24-know-your-tools.md

 Now commit 'dumb.c' to your 'know_your_tools' folder on svn (I leave this as an exercise to the reader).

 These are just the most basic things that you can do with the tools.
 We highly recommend that you read tutorials on these tools to effectively use them through out this course.
-Here are just a couple of promising looking links:
+Here are just a couple of promising links:

 * [Valgrind](http://valgrind.org/docs/manual/QuickStart.html)
 * [GDB](https://www.cs.umd.edu/~srhuang/teaching/cmsc212/gdb-tutorial-handout.pdf)